Skip to content

 Religious holidays:

-Nariño celebrates religious festivals that reflect its spiritual identity and cultural.
+Nariรฑo celebrates religious festivals that reflect its spiritual and cultural identity.
 Holy Week in Ipiales fuses Catholic tradition with indigenous expressions, highlighting solemn processions.
-Between August and September, thousands of pilgrims participate in the Fiestas Patronales de Nuestra Señora del Rosario de Las Lajas, which commemorates her apparition in 1754.
+Between August and September, thousands of pilgrims participate in the Fiestas Patronales de Nuestra Seรฑora del Rosario de Las Lajas, which commemorates her apparition in 1754.

 GASTRONOMY